ObjectsXL/ObjectsXL/SECURITY.md

 * Step-by-step instructions to reproduce the issue.
 * Any relevant logs, screenshots, or proof-of-concept code.

-### Encrypted Communications
-If your report contains highly sensitive information, you may encrypt your email using our public PGP key: `[Link to PGP key or key fingerprint]`.

 ## Our Response Process

 1. **Acknowledgment:** You will receive an acknowledgment of your report from our security team within 48 hours.